swcarpentry/training-course/_submissions/round-07/2/2013-10-23-resources-on-multiple-choice-questions.md

   <a href="http://ctl.ualberta.ca/instructional-resources/instructional-techniques-assessment-guides/creating-multiple-choice">Creating multiple choice</a>
 </div>

-and a plug for [PeerWise][1], a system which has students construct their own questions for their classmates&#8217; use.
+and a plug for [PeerWise][1], a system which has students construct their own questions for their classmates' use.

  [1]: http://peerwise.cs.auckland.ac.nz/